Multivariate Nonnegative Trigonometric Sums Distributions for High-Dimensional Multivariate Circular Data: Introduction

-Given the definition of the multivariate density function in Equation \ref{mnntssum}, it is easy to obtain the expression for the marginal distributions; however, it is not clear what the $c$ parameters of the marginal distributions of any dimension are.
-In addition, the conditional densities of a subset of the circular variables, given other subsets of the joint vector, are not clear at the first instance.
+Given the definition of the multivariate density function in Equation \ref{mnntssum}, it is easy to obtain the expression for the marginal distributions; however, the parameters of the marginal distributions for any dimension remain unclear.
+In addition, the conditional densities of a subset of the circular variables, given other subsets of the joint vector, are unclear at the first instance.

 The remainder of this paper is organized as follows.
-Section 2 presents alternative ways to write the density function in Equation \ref{mnntssum} that are more adequate for obtaining the parameters of marginal and conditional distributions.
+Section 2 presents alternative forms of writing the density function in Equation \ref{mnntssum} that are better suitted for deriving the parameters of marginal and conditional distributions.
 Section 3 describes the development of marginal distributions.
 Section 4 provides the conditions for independence among the elements of the multivariate circular vector, and Section 5 details the derivation of the conditional distributions.
 The derivation of the marginal and conditional distributions is developed for the joint bivariate cases, although their generalization to any dimension is direct.
-In Section 6, we propose an efficient algorithm to estimate the parameters of high-dimensional circular data as an alternative to maximum likelihood estimation that, in the case of high-dimensional circular data, could have the limitations of slow or non-convergence.
-Section 7 presents the application of the results described in the previous sections to a real dataset on wind directions for a monitoring network in Mexico.
-Finally, Section 8 concludes this paper.
+In Section 6, a goodness-of-fit test for MNNTS models is developed by considering the characteristic function.
+In Section 7, we propose an efficient algorithm to estimate high-dimensional circular data parameters, an alternative to maximum likelihood estimation, which can be slow or fail to converge in such cases.
+Section 8 presents the application of the results described in the previous sections to a real dataset on the daily times of occurrence of maxima and minima of prices in financial markets.
+Finally, Section 9 concludes this study.